freebelion/HurPsy/HurPsyLib/Documentation/HurPsyLib.Trial.md

 ## Trial.IsFixed Property

-The boolean flag which indicates whether this trial's order in the block is fixed
+This boolean flag indicates whether or not this trial's order in the block is fixed.
+If true, the trial represented by the object will not be affected by a shuffling of trials within the block.

 ```csharp
 public bool IsFixed { get; set; }